ptman/matrix-docs/free-matrix-server/README.md

 | [GCP]    | no limit   | 1 e2-micro              | 1        | 30           | 1             |
 | [Oracle] | no limit   | 1-4 VM.Standard.A1.Flex | 24       | 200          | 10000         |

+Note that the Oracle ARM instances may not be compatible with all available software.
+Also, Oracle seems to shut down your always free cloud instances at the end of your 30 day trial.
+They can not be started back up, but you can create new ones by cloning the disk images, so no data should be lost.
+Keeping backups is good practise in any case.

 [AWS]: https://aws.amazon.com/free/
 [Azure]: https://azure.microsoft.com/en-us/free/
 [GCP]: https://cloud.google.com/free/